 Multi-Ligament Knee Injury and Knee Dislocations

-Dr Radic has a special interest in multi-ligament knee injury and the treatment of high energy knee trauma.
-A multi-ligament knee injury usually results from high energy trauma to the knee, with more than one of the stabilising ligaments to the knee being injured.
+I have a special interest in multi-ligament knee injury.
+This usually results from high-energy trauma to the knee, with injury to more than one of the knee’s stabilising ligaments.

 Multi-Ligament Knee Injury: What Is It?

 Various combinations of ligament trauma can occur, with damage some or all of the four main stabilising ligaments to the knee:

 - Lateral Collateral Ligament (LCL, also known as Posterolateral Corner)